Rip Morgan

-Michael Morgan (born August 20, 1957) is a former professional wrestler from New Zealand who competed in the National Wrestling Alliance, World Championship Wrestling and World Class Championship Wrestling best known as Rip Morgan.
-Best known as one half of the New Zealand Militia in WCW with Jack Victory.
-Morgan also wrestled in the NAWA/SAPW with Jack Victory as "The Royal Family".
+Michael Morgan (born August 20, 1957) is a former professional wrestler from New Zealand who competed in the National Wrestling Alliance, World Championship Wrestling and World Class Championship Wrestling as Rip Morgan.
+He is perhaps best known as one half of The New Zealand Militia in WCW with Jack Victory.
+Morgan also wrestled in WCW/NAWA/SAPW with Victory as "The Royal Family".
 He was the last flag bearer for the original New Zealand Sheepherders.
 He was formerly the CEO of the now defunct Wellington-based professional wrestling promotion Kiwi Pro Wrestling.

 Professional wrestling career

+Early career (1983–1985)

-Mike Morgan made his professional wrestling debut in 1983 under the Ring name Rip Morgan working in his native New Zealand.
+Mike Morgan made his professional wrestling debut in 1983 under the Ring name Rip Morgan, working in his native New Zealand.
 On 8 September 1983 he won the NWA New Zealand Heavyweight Championship, but records are not clear on who he defeated to win the championship, nor who he later on lost the championship to.
 In 1984, he travelled to the United States of America where he was paired up with The Sheepherders (Luke Williams and Butch Miller), working as their "Flag Bearer", someone who would wave the New Zealand flag during their introductions and help them cheat during their matches.
 Morgan worked with the two to continue his wrestling training as Williams and Miller taught him aspects of professional wrestling outside of the actual wrestling moves.
 In 1985, Morgan wrestled as Bigfoot for the WWF appearing on TV.